AI customer service

 Repeated misses become updates to the employee playbook and the underlying support knowledge.

-The AI employee prepares the work.
+The employee prepares the work.
 People keep judgment.

 No silent customer-impacting actions